baum1810/baum1810/README.md

 ### Quote

-> "Hacking is like sex.
+> Hacking is like sex.
 You need breath.
-In the final step, you feel incredible pleasure — and the best time to practice is at night."
+In the last step, you feel incredible pleasure — and the best time to practice it is at night.